brlse/hp-au146tx-ventura-efi/README.md

 - Standard PS/2 Keyboard

 ## What won't work
-- Well, dGPU NV GTX 940MX of course.
+- dGPU NV GTX 940MX
-- Airdrop, as the Wi-Fi card vendor is intel.
+- Airdrop, as the Wi-Fi vendor is intel
-- The amazing chime at startup, no matter what I did.
+- The amazing chime at startup
-- Despite edited in DP, almost all of PCIe still unknown in system info app. (work fine)
-- A tray-icon if you active the SDXC reader, can be closed manually though.
+- A tray-icon of the SDXC reader, can be closed manually though.

 ## Credits
 - dortania.github.io
 - github.com/acidanthera
-- youtube.com/elitemacx86
+- elitemacx86